arniebradfo/bradford-digial/README.md

 ## TODO
+- remove emotion, use less.
+It will render more consistently with global css
 - page transitions with Framer motion
   - https://www.gatsbyjs.com/docs/routing/ - Gastby uses Reach Router https://reach.tech/router/
   - How to animate pages using a common wrapper component on all pages with `gatsby-plugin-layout` https://www.digitalocean.com/community/tutorials/how-to-animate-page-transitions-on-a-static-gatsbyjs-site